 Snell led the Ursinus field hockey team for nearly 40 years and developed the program into a national powerhouse.
 Eleanor Frost Snell Alumnae Field (field hockey) and the Eleanor Frost Snell softball field are named in her honor.
 The symposium was started in 1999 by Shillingford, who served as field hockey coach and athletic director for more than 20 years at Bryn Mawr and was president of the United States Field Hockey Association (USFHA).

 During the symposium, female athlete representatives and coaches from Centennial Conference schools converge to participate in sessions designed to empower women in the coaching profession and to encourage them to take up the legacy of those who have gone before them.
-They will participate in a weekend of seminars on various issues pertaining to coaching and athletics.
+The weekend of seminars address various issues pertaining to coaching and athletics.

-The Ursinus student-athletes participating in this year’s symposium are: Courtney Cortese ’19 (lacrosse), Hailey DiCicco ’21 (gymnastics), Sydney Gonzalez ’19 (volleyball), Lola Holcomb ’21, (cross country/track and field), Erin McIlhenny ’21 (field hockey) and Erin Saybolt ’20 (field hockey).
+The Ursinus student-athletes who participated in this year’s symposium are: Courtney Cortese ’19 (lacrosse), Hailey DiCicco ’21 (gymnastics), Sydney Gonzalez ’19 (volleyball), Erin McIlhenny ’21 (field hockey) and Erin Saybolt ’20 (field hockey).

 “The significance of women’s athletics at Ursinus continues to be recognized with the Snell-Shillingford Symposium,” Moliken says.
 “We are honored to be hosting the event on the 20th anniversary.
 Our hope is that young women will continue to pursue roles in athletics at all levels and that they will inspire the next generation in the same way they’ve been inspired by all those who have come before them.”